Ashley Madison owner says website still adding users after data hack

 TORONTO Hundreds of thousands of people signed up for infidelity website Ashley Madison in the last week, parent company Avid Life Media said on Monday, even after hackers leaked data about millions of its clients.

-The company also struck back at reports that the site had few genuine female users, saying internal data released by hackers had been incorrectly analyzed.
+The company also struck back at reports that the site had few genuine female users, saying internal data released by hackers had been incorrectly analysed.

 "Recent media reports predicting the imminent demise of Ashley Madison are greatly exaggerated," the company said in a statement.
 "Despite having our business and customers attacked, we are growing."